Core Laboratories Inc. (CLB): A Technical Analysis

 CLB) stock’s latest price update

-Core Laboratories Inc. (NYSE: CLB)’s stock price has gone rise by 9.20 in comparison to its previous close of 23.48, however, the company has experienced a 17.24% increase in its stock price over the last five trading days.
+The stock of Core Laboratories Inc. (NYSE: CLB) has decreased by -8.43 when compared to last closing price of 24.90.Despite this, the company has seen a loss of -3.76% in its stock price over the last five trading days.

 CLB’s Market Performance

-Core Laboratories Inc. (CLB) has seen a 17.24% rise in stock performance for the week, with a 22.68% gain in the past month and a 4.23% surge in the past quarter.
-The volatility ratio for the week is 8.60%, and the volatility levels for the past 30 days are at 5.60% for CLB.
-The simple moving average for the past 20 days is 14.66% for CLB’s stock, with a 23.24% simple moving average for the past 200 days.
+Core Laboratories Inc. (CLB) has seen a -3.76% fall in stock performance for the week, with a 10.41% gain in the past month and a 6.74% surge in the past quarter.
+The volatility ratio for the week is 6.34%, and the volatility levels for the past 30 days are at 5.92% for CLB.
+The simple moving average for the past 20 days is -1.11% for CLB’s stock, with a 8.89% simple moving average for the past 200 days.

 Analysts’ Opinion of CLB